 My title to this page is purely in reference to my trying to marry up information about all the stuff here from a wide variety of sources – online and in print.
 Exploring all these areas can be done in 45 minutes at a leisurely pace; assuredly not a pain in the butt.
 By the way, this is a red maple leaf.
 Three points, R-E-D.

 There are trails, sure, but they are pretty lame.
 More importantly, there are several historic sites within the Terry’s Plain area.
-Heck, there’s even some state hunting land that I didn’t explore – it being a legal hunting day and me not wearing orange blaze.
+Heck, there’s even a some state WMA near the Farmington River as well.

 So here’s what I’ll do.
 I’m going to put everything on this one giant page, but I’ll be nice and plop in a table of contents so you can either read/skim it straight through or just check out what interests you.
 Thank me later.